Top 20 of 2022

-Below is our list of Top 20 albums of New Music released in 2019.
-Note the excellent Canadian content from Orville Peck, Dumb, and Down The Lees.
+Below is our list of Top 20 albums of New Music released in 2022. (work in progress)

 "The band’s wild, kinetic post-punk is as much a visual offering as it is an auditory one.
 They are strange and they are odd, producing frenzied, unsettled krautrock that is somehow danceable, and they’ve developed a reputation for their costumed attire and penchant for putting on brutal live performances.
 The band’s sophomore record Stunning Luxury, however, is as close as you can get to witnessing the band in person, their latest offering an adventurous effort in mixing everything from dance-punk, dreamy ambience, electro-pop (or rock) and everything imaginable in between." - Cady Serigar (The Line Of Best Fit), 03/06/19

 September 13, 2019 at 7:00:00 a.m.